millerjs/udt_transfer/README.md

 -------
 The following options are currently supported by ucp:

     --help 		      	print this message
     --verbose 		  	verbose, notify of files being sent.
 Same as -v2 --quiet 		  	silence all warnings.
-Same as -v0
+Same as -v0 --pipe "pipe cmd"   ucp will tokenize and execute specified pipe command and pipe stdout to new process

+    -u					same as --pipe
     -p 		          	print the transfer progress of each file -l [dest_dir] 	  	listen for file transfer and write to dest_dir [default ./] -v level 	      	set the level of verbosity

 Levels of Verbosity
 -------------------